Workshop: Journal Club 3

 Workshop: ePortfolios for Academic and Career Advancement

 Do you have an ePortfolio?
-Interested in starting one or improving on yours to feature your resume and some of your best work, including your research accomplishments?
+Are you interested in starting one or improving on yours to feature your resume and some of your best work, including your research accomplishments?

-You’re invited to join City Tech’s iTEC team for a workshop on ePortfolios for Academic and Career Advancement.
-In this workshop, you will create dynamic, professional websites using WordPress via City Tech’s OpenLab, featuring your outstanding academic work.
+You’re invited to join City Tech’s OpenLab Team for a workshop on ePortfolios for Academic and Career Advancement.
+In this workshop, you will learn about what to consider when building a dynamic academic or professional website using WordPress via City Tech’s OpenLab, to chronicle and showcase your work.

 These sessions are Thursday, April 10th: